mabel-dev/opteryx/docs/05 Optimization/03 Query Optimization.md

 Not reading the record is faster than reading and working out if it needs to be filtered out of the result set.

+## 3. GROUP BY

+**strings**
+Grouping by string columns is slower than grouping by numeric columns, if you have an option of grouping by a username or a numeric user id, prefer the user id.

+**cardinality**
+Grouping by columns with high cardinality (mostly unique) is much slower than grouping where there is a lot of duplication in the groups.